isovector/certainty-by-construction/src/book/3-proofs.lagda.md

 The superscript `l` and `r` here are input as [`^l`](AgdaMode) and [`^r`](AgdaMode), respectively.
-The attentive reader might question why exactly we need `+-identityˡ`, since it's fully-normalized definition is just `refl`, which is to say that it's something Agda can work out for itself without explicitly using `+-identityˡ`.
-While that is true, it is an *implementation detail.* If we were to not expose `+-identityˡ`, the user of our proof library would be required to understand for themselves exactly how addition is computed, which can be an onerous mental burden.
-Instead, we content ourselves with exposing "trivial" proofs like `+-identityˡ` with the understanding that it is the *name* of this proof that is important, more so than its contents.
+The attentive reader might question why exactly we need `def:+-identityˡ`, since it's fully-normalized definition is just `ctor:refl`, which is to say that it's something Agda can work out for itself without explicitly using `def:+-identityˡ`.
+While that is true, it is an *implementation detail.* If we were to not expose `def:+-identityˡ`, the user of our proof library would be required to understand for themselves exactly how addition is computed, which can be an onerous mental burden.
+Instead, we content ourselves with exposing "trivial" proofs like `def:+-identityˡ` with the understanding that it is the *name* of this proof that is important, more so than its contents.
 Throughout your exposure to the Agda standard library, you will find many such-named functions, and the convention can help you find the lemmas you need without needing to dig deeply